Every Hilbert space frame has a Naimark complement: Introduction

-It is known that many standard properties of a given Parseval frame carry over to the Naimark complement including \begin{enumerate} \item Equal norm \item Equiangularity \item Restricted isometry property (RIP) \item Orthogonality \end{enumerate} to list but a few.
-This makes Naimark's theorem useful for proving existence of frames, or constructing frames with specific properties given an existing one \cite{CCHKP, CFMWZ11, FMT}.
+It is known that many properties of a given Parseval frame carry over to Naimark complements including frame bounds, equal norms among frame vectors, equiangularity among frame vectors, and the restricted isometry property (RIP) to list but a few.
+This makes Naimark's theorem useful for finding or constructing frames with specific properties given an existing one \cite{CCHKP, CFMWZ11, FMT}.
 Also problems can often be reduced to special cases by switching to Naimark complements, for example the Paulsen problem \cite{CC}.
 Naimark's theorem is one of the most used theorems in frame theory.

-In this paper we will show all frames, not just the Parseval case, have a natural Naimark complement.
-These generalized Naimark complements also carry many basic properties of the frame to the complement with one notable exception.
+In this paper we will show all frames, not just Parseval frames, have a natural Naimark complement, and these too carry many basic properties of the frame to the complement with one notable exception.
 Specifically, the lower frame bound of the Naimark complement may be quite different from the lower frame bound of the original frame.
-However, we calculate this lower frame bound exactly in terms of the eigenvalues of the frame operator of the original frame.
+However, we may calculate this lower frame bound exactly in terms of the eigenvalues of the frame operator of the original frame.

-Fusion frames, originally called frames of subspaces \cite{CK}, are a natural generalization of frames where we consider weighted subspaces in place of frame vectors.
-Fusion frames have have developed rapidly due to their application to problems in sensor networks and distributive processing just to name a few \cite{CF, CKL}.
+Fusion frames, originally called frames of subspaces \cite{CK}, are a natural generalization of frames which have developed rapidly due to their applications to problems in sensor networks and distributed processing \cite{CF, CKL}.
 The interested reader may see www.fusionframe.org and www.framerc.org for extensive literature on the subject.
-Given a tight fusion frame, \cite{CCHKP} introduces the Naimark fusion frame; our concept of a generalized Naimark complement may be considered is this setting as well.
+Naimark complements in the fusion frames sense, called {\em Naimark fusion frames}, were introduced in \cite{CCHKP}; our concept of a generalized Naimark complement may be considered is this setting as well.
 Every fusion frame has a natural complementary Naimark fusion frame, and many properties of these Naimark fusion frames may also be derived from the original fusion frame.
-Recently, an incorrect calculation was made \cite{CCHKP} while computing the chordal distance between fusion frame subspaces.
-As we calculate principle angles between subspaces of a Naimark complement fusion frame and compare them with the principle angles for the original fusion frame, we will correct this miscalculation.
+Recently, \cite{CCHKP} presented methods for constructing fusion frames with desired properties including chordal distances between subspaces.
+This distance is closely related to maximum resillience to noise and erasures when using fusion frames for signal reconstruction.
+An incorrect calculation was made while computing this chordal distance, and as we examine the properties of these generalized Naimark fusion frames, we will correct this miscalculation.